 Confused?
 So were we.
+First of all, cold brew has a different brewing temperature.
 Cold brew coffee is brewed cold, and hot coffee is brewed hot.
 Cold brew coffee has different levels of acidity, a different bitterness, a different taste, and different aromas.
 We were fascinated to discover that there's more to a cold brew than a temperature change, so we thought we'd delve deep into the matter, for this article!

 Keep reading to find out more about the key differences between cold brew vs hot brew coffee.
 Here's everything you need to know!